andr3w6826/power-outage-analysis/README.md

 To establish a baseline model, I trained a Random Forest Classifier using only three features: Month (numerical), U.S. State (categorical), and Customers Affected (numerical).
 This serves as a simple benchmark to compare against more complex models later.

-The features were then passed through a pipline where I one-hot-encoded `U.S._STATE` and passed the numerical features through.
+The features were then passed through a pipeline where I one-hot-encoded `U.S._STATE` and passed the numerical features through.
 To make up for a portion of missing values, I imputed missing values for `CUSTOMERS.AFFECTED` with it's median to avoid biasing the dataset toward any extreme values.

 ### Baseline Model Performance